 JUSTICE IS RIGHTEOUS, JUSTICE IS HAAAAAAARD SO HARD MMMM

-Couldn't have ret-conned that shit?
-Had Anders show up in Inquisition like "Varric my man, it's great to see you and all, but what the fuck was that dialogue you wrote for me; you made me sound like a total dweeb; now half Thedas thinks I'm an undersexed, melodramatic, brooding bleedy-heart tart – so basically, Nate Howe*."
-Ret-con's already all over the place in Dragon Age.
-I mean.
+Since BioWare's cool with retcon, I was holding out wild hope that Anders might show up in Inquisition like: "Varric my man, it's great to see you and all, but what the fuck was that dialogue you wrote for me; you made me sound like a total dweeb; now half Thedas thinks I'm an undersexed, melodramatic, brooding bleedy-heart tart – so basically, Nate Howe*."

 "DROWN US IN BLOOD TO KEEP YOU SAFE."
 Andraste's peach fuzz, I have never seen a seasoned group of grown ass writers fuck up so bad.